Crock Pot BBQ Chicken with Homemade BBQ Sauce is easy and luscious! Use the shredded chicken in sandwiches, nachos, wraps, and more.

 Pop a lid on top of the crock pot then cook on low for four hours or until the chicken easily shreds with a fork.
 Totally succulent!
 Shred the chicken then slide it back into the cooking juices to cook for 30 more minutes on low.

-When you’re ready to rock, mix the chicken with the remaining sauce then serve on sandwiches, on top of nachos, or in Ben’s #1 favorite meal, BBQ Chicken Quesadillas!
+When you’re ready to rock, mix the chicken with the remaining sauce then serve on sandwiches, on top of nachos, or my husband’s #1 favorite meal, BBQ Chicken Quesadillas!

 Ingredients